schambon77/CarND-Unscented-Kalman-Filter/README.md

 The process noise standard deviation longitudinal acceleration `std_a_` is set to 1.
 The process noise standard deviation yaw acceleration `std_yawdd_` is set to 1.5.

-The UKF::ProcessMeasurement() method handles the first measurements appropriately, whether it is a laser or radar measurements, in order to initialize the state vector x and covariance matrice P. In the case of a radar measurement, the first 2 diagonal elements of P are initialized using the standard deviation of the radius `std_radr_` as follows: `std_radr_*std_radr_/2`.
+The `UKF::ProcessMeasurement()` method handles the first measurement appropriately, whether it is a laser or radar measurement, in order to initialize the state vector `x_` and covariance matrice `P_`.
+In the case of a radar measurement, the first 2 diagonal elements of P are initialized using the standard deviation of the radius `std_radr_` as follows: `std_radr_*std_radr_/2`.
 In the case of a laser measurement, standard deviations of px and py are used.
 Other terms are initialized to 1.

 The unscented Kalman filter algorithm carries on to first predict, then update.